robofoundry/ros2-pkg-gen-helper/README.md

 # ros2-pkg-gen-helper

-### Interactive shell script that asks for user input for following and generates ROS2 workspace with package name and node name and folder structure
+### Interactive shell script that asks for user input and generates ROS2 workspace, package, node and folder structure

 usage: execute following command from your terminal [notice the "." before the shell script filename]: